Yes, however the student is responsible for all shipping costs.

 It is highly recommended that you purchase your HSB Laptop between May 1st and July 25th to ensure timely delivery.
 Orders placed after July may get caught in back-to-school rush and experience back orders and delays.

-Students may visit the Technology Service Center (Science Center 129) or www.sju.edu/it for help with these installs.
+Students may visit the Technology Service Center (Science Center 129) or www.sju.edu/it with virus protection support.

 No, the wireless feature on printers cannot be used in on-campus housing.
 Printers must be hard-wired to computers in the dorms.